South Downtown I-405 Access Study: Alternatives Evaluation Open House

 In my opinion, a third downtown access exit from 405 is needed.
 Main Street seems the best alternnatives

-Robja asked about 3 years ago
+Robja asked almost 4 years ago

 Robja – Thank you for your comment about Main Street.
 A new interchange at Main Street was considered but it didn’t pass Tier 1 fatal flaw screening because it would: